School Science Lessons

 Cathodic protection can protect iron ships and bridges from corrosion.

-Other metals used for mechanical and structural applications, including aluminium alloys, stainless steels, brasses and bronzes all require some level of protection against corrosion.
+Other metals, including aluminium alloys, stainless steels, brasses and bronzes all require some level of protection against corrosion.

 Wooden sailing ships were protected from fouling organisms by the release of copper ions from copper sheathing of the ship's bottom.